mneck/discount-rate-calculator/README.md

 # discount-rate-calculator

 A tool to calculate future benefits as a lump sum in BC litigation.
-None of the information provided herein is intended as legal advice.
+None of the information provided here is intended as legal advice.
 Do not rely on any of this information as legal advice.
 If you have a legal problem, consult a lawyer.

 Examples: